Manhwa: Webtoons

 Then in the early 2000s, the majority of Manhwa was transferred to online sources due to economic collapse that South Korea had experienced at the end of the millennium.
 The online publication of Manhwa significantly increased its popularity outside Korea.
 This led to the South Korean search portal to launch LINE Webtoon, a platform for distributing online Manhwa.

 The term "Webtoon" is a portmanteau of the Korean words 웹 meaning web and 카툰 meaning cartoon.
 The term was first coined on 8 August 2000, by Chollian, one of South Korea's oldest and now discontinued internet service engines.
 Webtoons are the digital form of manhwa that first came into popularity in the early 2000s due to their free access and availability on the internet.
 It was also beneficial to creators because it helped them get around strict South Korean censorship laws.
 Webtoons encourage amateur writers to publish their own stories for others to read.
 Since their creation, webtoons have gained popularity around the globe and have even been adopted outside of Korea as another form of comic publication.
 This is credited to their unique format and pay model.

 In 2014 WEBTOON's global website and mobile app were launched, revolutionizing the comic world's way of reading for entertainment.
 Also, around this time JunKoo Kim, the person that started LINE Webtoon, had reported that Webtoon was used in 60 countries, had 55 million monthly users, and 100 billion annual views.

 Manhwa outside of Korea

-Manhwa has reached all over the world now.
-With websites such as Toptoon, a webtoon company from Korea that also has a global service in DayComcis (former ToptoonPlus), people are able to access a wide variety of comics from their phones.
-There are also places like WEBTOON that not only allow people to read original comics, but make them as well, opening up this aspect of Korean culture for everyone to take part in.
+Nowadays, manhwa has reached many parts of the world.
+Websites such as Toptoon, a webtoon company from Korea that also has a global service in DayComcis (formerly known as ToptoonPlus), have many people accessing a vast variety of comics via their mobile devices.
+There are also places like WEBTOON that not only allow people to read original comics, but make them as well, therefore opening up this aspect of Korean culture for many people to participate in.

-But despite that, the relative obscurity of Korean culture in the Western world has caused the word manhwa to remain somewhat unknown in the English-speaking countries.
-English translations of manhwa have achieved success by targeting the manga and anime community, to the extent that manhwa were marketed as manga by the American publisher Tokyopop.
+However, the relative obscurity of Korean culture in the Western world has caused the word manhwa to remain somewhat unknown in the Anglosphere.
+English translations of manhwa have been successful by targeting the manga and anime community, to the point that manhwa were marketed as manga by the American publisher Tokyopop.